robertwenner/comics/doc/outputs.md

 delete the output directory to force re-creating everything.

+## Transcript

+The Comic module collects the transcript of the comic, per language.
+The transcript is all texts in the comic.
+It can be placed in the comic's page for search engines and people with screen readers.

+Each comic can define a variable named `Transcript` in its metadata.
+If that variable is not defined or has the value `left-to-right`, the comics texts (from left to right) make up the transcript.
+Each row of frames is taken separately.
+Anything above the first row of frames goes first (place an introductory text there), then the first row from left to right, then the second, and so on.
+Any text under the last row of frames is considered to belong to the last row.
+Text positions depend on alignment: if a text is left aligned, its position is the left side, centered text uses the center x position, and right aligned text uses the right-most coordinate of that text.

+If `Transcript` is `from-ids`, the texts will be ordered by their ids, from lowest to highest.
+This is meant for complex drawings that don't go in classic left to right, top to bottom order.
+To set the id on a text element, open the XML editor in Inkscape (Edit menu), then show attributes (if they aren't visible by default).
+Select each text, click `id` in the attributes, and enter a value.
+I recommend numbers, and leaving gaps: a group of texts get e.g., 1 to 4, then the next group gets 10 to 13.
+That way you can easily squeeze in more texts without having to renumber everything.
+For the same reason, do numbering only when you are done with the comic's texts.
+Ids *must* be unique per document; even across layers.
+If you try to use an id that's already in use, Inkscape will automatically change the id of the previous element to a generated id, so be careful.
+While you can pick anything for ids, I recommend numbers.
+Inkscape genertes ids like "text" plus a number.
+If you go with numeric ids, the code can warn about a mix of numeric and alphanumeric ids, which could indicate that Inkscape replaced a duplicate id with a generated one.

 ## `Comic::Out::Backlog`

 Generates an overview of the comics in the queue, plus the tags, character